github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 If you want to allow {% data variables.product.prodname_dependabot %} to access a private package registry when performing a version update, you can include a `registries` setting in the configuration file.
 For more information, see [`registries`](#registries) below.{% ifversion ghes %}

-{% note %}
+> [!NOTE]

-**Note:** Enterprise owners can download the most recent version of the [{% data variables.product.prodname_dependabot %} action](https://github.com/github/dependabot-action) to get the best ecosystem coverage. {% data reusables.actions.action-bundled-actions %}
+> Enterprise owners can download the most recent version of the [{% data variables.product.prodname_dependabot %} action](https://github.com/github/dependabot-action) to get the best ecosystem coverage. {% data reusables.actions.action-bundled-actions %}

-{% endnote %}

 {% endif %}